The Girl Strike Leader

-The Girl Strike Leader is a 1910 American silent short drama produced by the Thanhouser Company.
+The Girl Strike Leader is a 1910 American silent short drama film produced by the Thanhouser Company.
 The film deals with labor relations when Hal Stephens disguises himself and works in a factory he was given by his father.
 As a laborer, he falls in love with a young working girl named Lou and protects her against a manager.
 Lou leads a strike when wages are ordered to be cut by 10%, but the strikers return to work on the verge of starvation.
 Lou, who resists, is saved by Hal who assumes control, restores the wages and removes the previous manager.

 The film may have been inspired by the real 1909 strike of the New York City shirtwaist makers, but the strike ended without settlement.
 The scenario is bears the hallmarks of the successful dime novels with an improbable resolution.
 Released on July 8, 1910, the film has received attention for presenting labor issues, but the film is presumed lost.